arsium/HookLib/README.md

 # HookLib
-A library to hook functions !
+A library to hook functions locally !

 How to use it ?